 She clarifies how the arm position works.
 Chatarunga isn’t the same as a traditional push up; your elbows should stay against your body, not sticking out like wings.

 #2 How to Build Arm Strength for Chaturanga Dandasana

 Most sites, if you Google how to build up arm strength for chaturanga, just tell you to do poses like dolphin pose (which is great by the way) or sphynx pose – which in very soft and mild in comparison.
 But while these poses may help, they don’t specifically prepare you for Chatarunga.

 So what’s a better way to build up your arm strength specifically for Chatarunga?

-Well, I’ve found this video by Ventuno Yoga – and it’s brilliant.
+Well, I’ve found this brilliant video by Ventuno Yoga .
 It looks soooo easy but just try it and you’ll be surprised!
 If you can’t do Chaturanga, then you’ll find this exercise difficult and you’ll definitely feel and see the strength in your arms building up as you practise it.

 #3 General Arm Strength and Toning